oconnor663/blake3-py/README.md

 threads to access a hasher or an input buffer while hashing is going on.
 This is worse than an ordinary Python race condition.
 It's undefined behavior in the C/C++/Rust sense.
 But this seems to be the standard way to do hashing in Python.
-In any case, it should be extremely rare for real world programs to share a hasher between threads.
+In any case, it should be rare for real world programs to share a hasher between threads.
 For more details about this issue, see the comments on usafe code in `lib.rs`.